franco-ortega/lab-06-dice-shop/README.md

 1. TDD calcCaertItemTotal and calcOrderTotal = **2**
 1. TDD DOM Render Function = **3**
 1. Correctly orchestrate product row generation in shopping-cart.js = **2**

+# Day 3 - Get the "Place Order" Button working

+1. Add EVENT LISTENER to "Add to Cart" button in renderFunction().
+It must:
+    1. Get existing info in localStorage
+        1. Use empty array [] if cart is empty
+        1. If there is data, JSON.parse it back into an array
+    1. Check if item is already in cart (use findyById() function)
+        1. If already in cart, then increment item
+        1. If not in cart, add to cart: const lineItem = {
+        id: <product-id>,
+        quantity: 1
+        };
+    1. Save cart to localStorage via JSON.stringify

+1. Get cart from localStorage with JSON.parse and use it in rendering the table.

+1. Place Order
+    1. If there are no items in cart, disable "Place Order" button.
+    1. Add EVENT LISTENER to "Place Order" button that will:
+        1. Display an alert() with contents of cart
+            1. hint: JSON.stringify(cart, true, 2) will give you nicely formatted JSON
+        1. Remove the cart from localStorage (.removeItem)
+        1. Redirect the user back to the home page

+## Points

+1. Hosted on GitHub with URL in About section	**1**
+1. Add product to cart (addEventListener in render product)	**4**
+1. Load cart on shopping cart page	**3**
+1. Place order with alert, remove cart, and redirect	**2**

+## Stretch
+### STRETCH: Add Quantity of Products
+1. Add a quantity drop-down to the rendered product.
+When the "Add" button is clicked, add the indicated amount of product to the quantity.

+### STRETCH: Move Data Work to Function
+2. Create a module called cart-api.js.
+Export a function for each of the specific data tasks below.
+You already have the correct code, remove it into these functions and change existing code to import and use these new functions instead:
+    1. getCart
+    1. addToCart
+    1. clearCart

+## Stretch Points

+1. *Add Quantity to product page*	**+1**
+1. *TDD getCart, clearCart, and setCart functions for cart-api.js*	**+1**